arielverbin/Babble/README.md

 1. Clone the repository: `git clone https://github.com/arielverbin/Babble`
 2. Open the project in Android Studio.
-3. Build and run the app on an Android emulator or physical device.
+3. Build and run the app on an Android emulator.
 4. The Babble Android Client should be running, and you can now use the app to log in, register, and chat with other users.

 ## Requirements